 The potential of microalgae as a source of various important agricultural or aquaculture products has attracted considerable interest over recent decades.
-Currently, agriculture has to face not only the growing global population with the consequent resource depletion but also the effect of climate change on crops (Borowitzka, 2013; Garcia-Gonzalez and Sommerfeld, 2016).
-Therefore, it is a priority to develop commercial products from environmentally friendly resources, such as microalgae, which enhance agricultural yields.
+Nowadays, agriculture has to contend not only with the growing global population, and the consequent resource depletion, but also the effect of climate change on crops [3,8].
+Therefore, it is a priority to develop commercial products from environmentally friendly resources, such as microalgae, that enhance agricultural yields.

-Using microalgae as the raw material to obtain high value products has several advantages, for instance, (i) microalgae have a very short harvesting life cycle and so allow multiple and continuous collection; ii) they can be grown in a wide range of environments, including on non-arable land and in brackish or salt water, thus minimizing the environmental impact; and iii) they produce a carbon-neutral fuel due to the photosynthetic fixation of atmospheric carbon dioxide, facilitating a reduction in the levels of this gas.
-However, microalgal production at the large scale must overcome several drawbacks such as requiring a considerable input of growth nutrients, with the associated high costs.
-To solve this problem, using pig manure in microalgae production as part of a nutrient recovery system seems to be a good alternative for reducing the cost associated with the nutrient requirements, recycling the excess nitrogen and phosphorous from the pig manure and, moreover, helping to prevent the environmental damage caused by piggery wastewater (Bai et al., 2012; Brennan and Owende, 2010; Pittman et al., 2011).
-In addition to the nutrients introduced from the pig manure, it is necessary to develop a production process that allows the integral use of the harvested microalgal biomass, obtaining commercial high-value products such as biostimulants as well as other low-value products such as biofertilizers, which together make microalgae a profitable raw material (Yen et al., 2013).
+Using microalgae as the raw material to obtain high-value products has several advantages.
+For instance, (i) microalgae have a very short harvesting life cycle and so allow multiple and continuous collection; ii) they can be grown in a wide range of environments, including on nonarable land and in brackish or salt water, thus minimizing the environmental impact; and iii) they produce a carbon-neutral fuel from the photosynthetic fixation of atmospheric carbon dioxide, helping to reduce the levels of this gas.
+However, microalgal production at the large scale must overcome certain drawbacks, such as requiring a considerable input of growth nutrients, with the associated high costs.
+To solve this problem, using pig manure as part of a nutrient recovery system in microalgae production seems a good alternative for reducing the cost associated with the nutrient requirements, recycling the excess nitrogen and phosphorus from the pig manure and, moreover, helping to prevent the environmental damage caused by piggery wastewater [2,4,22].
+In addition to the nutrients introduced from the pig manure, one needs to develop a production process that allows the integral use of the harvested microalgal biomass, obtaining commercial high-value products such as biostimulants as well as other low-value products such as biofertilizers, which together make microalgae a profitable raw material [32].

-Moreover, including cell breakage of the microalgae as a prior step to solvent extraction has been found to considerably improve the extraction yield of the compounds of interest, especially in those species which possess a rigid cell wall such as Scenedesmus.
-Cell disruption methods can be classified into two major groups: mechanical, which includes high-pressure, bead mill or ultrasound homogenization, and non-mechanical methods (physical, chemical and/or biological) (Middelberg, 1995).
-In general, it seems that mechanical treatments are more advantageous than the other cell-disruption techniques as they prevent cells from becoming contaminated with chemicals and their effectiveness is less dependent on the microalgae species (Lee et al., 2012).
-With regard to the possible mechanical methods, high-pressure homogenization has attracted much interest over the last few years as it can be scaled up easily to process large volumes of microalgae; it is also effective in aqueous environments thus allowing one to reduce energy consumption by avoiding a drying step (Samarasinghe et al., 2012; Spiden et al., 2013; Yap et al., 2015).
+Furthermore, including microalgae cell breakage as a prior step to solvent extraction has been found to considerably improve the https://doi.org/10.1016/j.algal.2020.102123 extraction yield of the compounds of interest, especially in those species that possess a rigid cell wall such as Scenedesmus.
+Cell disruption methods can be classified into two major groups: mechanical, which includes high-pressure, bead mill or ultrasound homogenization, and non-mechanical methods (physical, chemical and/or biological) [14].
+In general, it would seem that mechanical treatments are more advantageous than the other cell disruption techniques as they prevent the cells from becoming contaminated with chemicals; also, their effectiveness is less dependent on the microalgae species [13].
+With regard to the mechanical methods possible, high-pressure homogenization has attracted a lot of interest over the last few years as it can be scaled up easily to process large volumes of microalgae; it is also effective in aqueous environments, thus allowing one to reduce energy consumption by avoiding a drying step [26,27,31].